Re-Decluttering: One Simple Maintenance Tool for Continued Peace and Clarity

-Those newly-cleared spaces aren't in a museum.
+That said, those newly-cleared spaces aren't in a museum.
 They're meant to be lived in.
 Items such as mail, groceries, dirty clothes, and school papers (to name a few) will enter every day.
 Once decluttered, you must still maintain those spaces.

-But re-decluttering (to use a term coined by Dana K. White, author of Decluttering at the Speed of Life) is so much easier than decluttering.
+But re-decluttering (to use a term coined by Dana K. White, author of Decluttering at the Speed of Life *) is so much easier than decluttering.
 Keeping things clear is much faster and easier than getting them clear in the first place.

 Staying uncluttered becomes easier as you practice it.
 Each time you re-declutter, you gain experience and even foresight.
 Now you can see junk mail or an impulse purchase for the future clutter it is, and refuse to bring it into your home.